datastax/dsbulk/manual/settings.md

 Enable or disable scanning for files in the root's subdirectories.
 Only applicable when *url* is set to a directory on a known filesystem.
 Used for loading only.

 Default: **false**.

+#### --connector.json.serializationFeatures _&lt;map&lt;string,boolean&gt;&gt;_

+A map of JSON serialization features to set.
+Map keys should be enum constants defined in `com.fasterxml.jackson.databind.SerializationFeature`.
+Used for unloading only.

 <a name="schema"></a>
 ## Schema Settings